Robert Bly

 Robert Elwood Bly (December 23, 1926 – November 21, 2021) was an American poet, essayist, activist and leader of the mythopoetic men's movement.
-His best-known prose book is Iron John: A Book About Men (1990), which spent 62 weeks on The New York Times Best Seller list, and is a key text of the mythopoetic men's movement.
+His best-known prose book is Iron John: A Book About Men (1990), which spent 62 weeks on The New York Times Best Seller list, and is a key text of the mythopoetic men’s movement.
 He won the 1968 National Book Award for Poetry for his book The Light Around the Body.

 Early life and education

 Bly was born in Lac qui Parle County, Minnesota, the son of Alice Aws and Jacob Thomas Bly, who were of Norwegian ancestry.
 Following graduation from high school in 1944, he enlisted in the United States Navy, serving two years.
 After one year at St. Olaf College in Minnesota, he transferred to Harvard University, joining other young persons who became known as writers: Donald Hall, Will Morgan, Adrienne Rich, Kenneth Koch, Frank O'Hara, John Ashbery, Harold Brodkey, George Plimpton and John Hawkes.
 He graduated in 1950 and spent the next few years in New York.

 Beginning in 1954, Bly studied for two years at the University of Iowa at the Iowa Writers Workshop, completing a master's degree in fine arts, along with W. D. Snodgrass, Donald Justice, and others.
 In 1956, he received a Fulbright Grant to travel to Norway and translate Norwegian poetry into English.
 While there, he became acquainted with the work of a number of major international poets whose work was barely known in the United States.
-These included both Norwegians and writers from Spain, Latin America and elsewhere, among them Gunnar Ekelof, Harry Martinson, Georg Trakl, Antonio Machado, Pablo Neruda, Cesar Vallejo, Rumi, Hafez, Kabir, and Mirabai.
+These included both Norwegians and writers from Spain, Latin America, Middle East, and elsewhere, among them Gunnar Ekelof, Harry Martinson, Georg Trakl, Antonio Machado, Pablo Neruda, Cesar Vallejo, Rumi, Hafez, Kabir, and Mirabai.
 He also connected with some of his family's relations.

 Personal life

 Bly lived on a farm in Minnesota with his wife Carol (née McLean), whom he married in 1955, and their four children.
 Carol Bly was also a writer, winning awards for her short stories and novels.
 Robert and Carol divorced in 1979.
-Their daughter Mary Bly is a professor at Fordham University and author of romance novels.
+Their daughter Mary Bly is a professor at Fordham University and author of romance novels under the pseudonym Eloisa James.
 In 1980, Robert Bly married Ruth Counsell and became the stepfather to her two children.
 In 2012, his daughter Mary told Minnesota Public Radio that he had Alzheimer's disease.
 Bly died at his home in Minneapolis on November 21, 2021, at the age of 94.